 The annual Great Whale Count brings volunteers together to count whales from shore as part of a long-term survey of humpback whales in Hawai‘i.
-This event provides a snapshot of trends in relative abundance of whales and is one of the world’s longest-running community scientist projects.
+This event provides a snapshot of trends in relative abundance of whales and is one of the world’s longest-running community scientist projects, dating back to 1995.